freddy24-7/Frontpage-html-css-only/README.md

-Here's an example `README.md` file that describes the technologies used in the provided code:

 ---
 # Lucky Shrub - Garden Design & Nursery Website

 This repository contains the source code for the website of Lucky Shrub, a garden design and nursery business based in Tucson, Arizona.
 The website is designed to showcase our services and products in garden design and plant nursery.